knocklabs/docs/pages/send-notifications/batching-and-throttling.md

 into a single message within a given window of time.
 "Jane and 3 others" and "Jane left 5 comments" are both examples of batched messages.

-Knock helps introduce batching into your notifications experience by allowing you to specify a batch key and a batch window in your notification configuration.
+Knock helps introduce batching into your notifications experience by allowing you to specify a batch key and a batch window in your workflow.

 ### Batching windows